nilsojc/multicloud4/README.md

 ## ☁️ MultiCloud, DevOps & AI Challenge — Day 3 — Building and Automating CI/CD Pipeline to Test, Stage and Deploy our E-Commerce Application. ☁️

-This is part of the third project of the Multicloud, Devops and AI Challenge!
+This is part of the fourth project of the Multicloud, Devops and AI Challenge!

 In this project we will be build and automating our E-commerce application testings and deployments for production using AWS CodePipeline so that every time we push changes to our application they are built and deployed automatically.